Firstly, there is no such thing as a safe overdose. Even if you didn’t intend to kill yourself, self-poisoning can cause accidental death.

 If possible, take the bottle or packet of what you’ve taken with you and tell the doctors what you have taken and how much.

 The type of treatment you receive depends on the type and amount of substance you’ve taken, as well as the general physical state you’re in.
 In order to make a decision on how best to treat you the doctors are likely to do some blood tests.
 They may treat you immediately or keep an eye on you for a period of time to see how you progress.

 For more on going to A&E for an overdose, click here.

 What are the dangers?

-An excessive intake of medication or drugs can lead to unconsciousness, coma or death.
+Overdose: An overdose can lead to unconsciousness, coma or death.

-Many drugs or medicines taken in excess can result in disorientation and confusion, which could lead you to put yourself in a dangerous situation.
+Impaired decision-making, disorientation and confusion which could lead you to put yourself in a dangerous situation.

 - Even if you feel OK the day after taking an overdose, you should still get yourself checked out; fatal organ failure may not happen immediately.

 - If you feel like self-poisoning or overdosing, tell someone you trust how you feel.
 This might help relieve some of the pressure, give you some other options and can be a step to getting help.

 - If possible, put yourself into the recovery position after self-medicating, self-poisoning or overdosing.